surveyjs/surveyjs-howtos-and-troubleshooting/categories/data-visualization/multiwinner-voting-example.md

 ```

 ### Survey JSON Schema

-This JSON schema defines a survey for employees to select movie screening dates.
+Below is the survey JSON schema used in this example:

 ```json
 {